jenkinsci/azure-ad-plugin/README.md

 Click `Grant Permissions`.
 If you are not an admin in your tenant, please contact admin to grant the permissions which declared as `require admin` in `Enable Access` page

-Wait at most 20 minutes to let the permissions take effects.
+Wait for the permissions taking effects.

-# Setup In Jenkins
+## Setup In Jenkins

 Click `Manage Jenkins` in the left menu, then click `Configure Global Security`, check `Enable security`

 ## Enable Azure Authentication

-To enable Azure Authentication, check `Azure OAuth Plugin` and fill in the textbox copied from Azure portal.
+To enable Azure Authentication, check `Azure Active Directory` and fill in the credential.

 Click `Verify Application` to make sure your input is valid.

-## Enable Azure Aurhorization
+## Enable Azure Authorization

-To enable Azure Authentication, check `Azure Active Directory Role-Based Strategy`
+To enable Azure Authentication, check `Azure Active Directory Matrix-based security`

-Click `Save`, click `Manage Jenkins` and then `Manage and Assign Roles` to manage roles and assign roles to Azure users or groups.

-## Assign Roles
-If you are going to make roles for Azure users or groups, the format for `User/group to add` is `Display Name(Object ID)`.
-You can wait for auto-completion of textbox and select one of them to make sure your input is valid.